Bronya-Rand/reimagined-couscous/chars/[HSR] Guinaifen/README.md

 **Before Continuing:** This card uses no starter as this is depreciated.
 Make sure to remove your chat starter in **Advanced Formatting** or use the *Minimalist* context template.

+> Guinaifen uses a Lorebook which comes by default with the bot.
+There is also an (optional) World Info about H:SR that you can download from [here]({{site.baseurl}}/world-lore-books).

 <details align="center">
   <summary><b>Downloads</b></summary>
   <b>Bronya:RP</b> (Bot with Scenario):